projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

    UART virtualization architecture

-Each vUART has two FIFOs: 8192 bytes Tx FIFO and 256 bytes Rx FIFO.
+Each vUART has two FIFOs: 8192 bytes TX FIFO and 256 bytes RX FIFO.
 Currently, we only provide 4 ports for use.

 -  COM1 (port base: 0x3F8, irq: 4)